News

 Calculate dividends by subtracting year-end retained earnings from start-year retained earnings, then net income.
 Dividend payout ratio (DPR) is found by dividing total dividends by net income to ...

-Our dividend calculator can estimate your long-term returns and tax liability on a dividend stock, assuming dividends are reinvested.
-Many, or all, of the products featured on this page are from ...
+Our dividend calculator can estimate your long-term returns on a dividend stock, assuming dividends are reinvested.
+Many, or all, of the products featured on this page are from our advertising ...

 What is a dividend payout ratio?
 How to calculate a dividend payout ratio.
 How to analyze a dividend payout ratio.
 Low vs. high dividend payout ratios.
 Dividend payout ratios vary by sector.